HubRise/website/content/apps/woocommerce/en/push-catalog.md

 If skus are present, WooCommerce Bridge creates a list of attributes and variations, and attaches them to the product.
 The name of the list is the configured **Metadata key(s) for SKU name** in the bridge **Configuration** page.
 The variations are the names of the skus.

-The bridge uses HubRise ref codes to detect existing products in WooCommerce and avoid duplicating them.

----

-**IMPORTANT NOTE:** Skus with no ref codes in the HubRise catalog are not sent to WooCommerce.

----

 For every `sku` object in a product, WooCommerce Bridge creates a variation with this information:

 - `ref`: The ref code of the sku, which will be passed along in orders